 Biden campaign warns: "Convicted felon or not," Trump could still be president

-Washington — The Biden campaign warned that former President Donald Trump's conviction in a "hush-money" case won't keep him from winning another term in the White House.
+Washington — The Biden campaign warned that former President Donald Trump's conviction in a "hush money" case doesn't prevent him from winning another term in the White House from a legal standpoint.

 "There is still only one way to keep Donald Trump out of the Oval Office: at the ballot box.
 Convicted felon or not, Trump will be the Republican nominee for president," the campaign's communications director Michael Tyler said in a statement Thursday.